Impactful Speaker: 7 Ways Original Research Advances Your Reach

 In her TEDx talk, Intermittent Fasting: Transformational Technique, Cynthia Thurlow shares her personal research and propels her passion for female hormonal health.
 To date, Cynthia’s TEDx talk has over 10 million views.

 Using primary sources can heighten your chances of becoming a sought-after speaker, whether as a motivational speaker, inspirational speaker, or someone asking you to present a keynote speech.
+Thought-Leader’s TED coaching program will teach you how to leverage primary sources.

 So what are the seven ways original research makes you an impactful speaker?